I don’t have any projects to do right now. Can I put my license on hold without having to retest and pay my license fee?

 What are the requirements for insurance?

 A certificate of insurance for liability is required for all contractors performing work.
 Required minimum levels are listed in the Pikes Peak Regional Building Code 2017 edition, as amended, in section RBC 201.7.
-A certificate of insurance for workers’ compensation is also required if the contractor has any employees and is not exempt from the Colorado State Statute requirements.
+A certificate of insurance for worker’s compensation is also required if the contractor has any employees and is not exempt from the Colorado State Statute requirements.
 If the contractor is exempt, you must provide documentation from the State of Colorado.
 When providing certificates of insurance, Pikes Peak Regional Building Department is required to be listed as the certificate holder.
 We do not need to be listed as additionally insured.
 Certificates of insurance may be emailed, faxed, mailed, or hand delivered by either the insurance agency or the contractor themselves.